GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

 XXX: Deisgn choice: we may want to insist that this kind of named instantiation is the only way to instantiate modules.
-If we do that, then the generativity issues from the previous section become less important: each named instances generates a fresh instance of everything, and one has to import the same module if one wants to get the same types.
+If we do that, then the generativity issues from the previous section become less important: each named instance generates a fresh instance of everything, and one has to import the same module if one wants to get the same types.
 It is unclear if this kind of named instantiation is too heavy-weight for modules that have only a couple of